Skip to site content

 3. Entertainment costs – amusement (parks), tickets to shows/sporting events, social activities, etc.

-A Selected Items of Cost table is available in the Grants Policy Statement (GPS) [PDF - 1.32 MB] Exit Disclaimer: You Are Leaving www.ihs.gov , page II-30.
-(This list is not all inclusive.)
-Considerations for selected items of cost can also be found at 2 CFR 200.420-476.
+Criteria for determining whether a cost is allowable are found in the Grants Policy Statement (GPS) [PDF - 918 KB].
+Exit Disclaimer: You Are Leaving www.ihs.gov Considerations for selected items of cost can also be found at 2 CFR 200.420-476.
 Exit Disclaimer: You Are Leaving www.ihs.gov Costs that are not adequately documented under the budget justification will be questioned.
 In such cases, the Division of Grants Management (DGM) will request additional information to support the costs outlined in the grant application and/or carryover request.

 This process is a requirement of the OMB Cost Principles and the administrative requirements that govern our grants.